cosmos/sdk-tutorials/blog/tutorial/01-index.md

 The code above defines the three properties of a post: Creator, Title, Body and ID.
 We generate unique global IDs for each post and also store them as strings.

-Posts in our key-value store will look like this:
+Posts in the key-value store will look like this:

 ```
 "post-0": {